raviichunduru/RestAssured_API_Testing_Framework/README.md

 2. Integration with Extent reports, each test report inclues request, response body, exception details if test failed.

-3. Implemented Framework annotations to flag each method with author and category and inject same into extent reports for better user experience.
+3. Implemented Framework constants to flag each method with author and category and inject same into extent reports for better user experience.

 4. Data driven tests demonstration using TestNG's DataProvider annotation

 5. Schema validation for Response JSON, using JsonSchemaValidator class

-6. Used ThreadLocal for extent objects for multi thread test runs.
+6. Implemented thread local for extent objects for multi thread test runs.

 7. Usage of TestNG listeners to manage extent report initialization, flush, logging test status into report.

 8. Implementation of Seperation of Concerns in Framework
         ex: seperating random data generation using faker with business and service layer.

-9.
+9. Demo program to demonstrate usage of Basic, Bearer Tone, OAuth authentication using Github, JIRA application api's.

+10. Capability to log bug into JIRA for failed tests.